higress-group/himarket/CONTRIBUTING.md

 1. **PR Check** - Validates your PR title and description format (Required ✅)
 2. **Code Format Check** - Runs `mvn spotless:check` to verify code formatting (Required ✅)
-3. **Checkstyle Check** - Checks code style and best practices (Warning ⚠️)

-**Required checks** must pass before your PR can be merged. **Warning checks** won't block your PR but provide suggestions for improvement.
+**All checks must pass** before your PR can be merged.
 If a check fails, the bot will comment with instructions on how to fix it.

 **For more detailed PR guidelines, please see:**
 - [PR_GUIDE.md](.github/PR_GUIDE.md) - English version